AI Agent Architecture: The Trust Boundary Model

 - What arguments are allowed?

-- What user/tenant/resource scope applies?
+- What user, tenant, and resource scope applies?

 - Does the tool require approval?